Dispose of Plastic Tubs Right

 What is a plastic tub?

-A plastic tub is an open-top circular, oblong or square container.
+A plastic tub is an open-top circular, oblong, or square container.
 It may have an unattached snap-on lid or cover.
-An example of a plastic tub is butter, sour cream, cottage cheese, dairy or whipped topping, clear deli tubs, or fruit and yogurt cups.
+Examples of plastic tubs are butter, sour cream, cottage cheese, dairy or whipped topping, clear deli tubs, or fruit and yogurt cups.

 Republic Services, Rumpke Waste & Recycling, and Waste Management accept plastic tubs for recycling in Cuyahoga County.
-If your community is serviced by one of these companies, you can recycle tubs.
 See Rumpke's fact sheet about adding tubs to recycling.

-At this time, Kimble Companies does not accept tubs for recycling.
+At this time, Kimble Companies does not accept plastic tubs for recycling.

 What about other plastics?
 Can all plastics be recycled?

-There is an abundance of plastic packaging in our society today and only about 9% of it can currently be recycled.
-This is due to limited markets for recycled plastic (not all manufacturers produce packaging from recycled plastic) and the complexities or sorting out the various kinds of plastic.
+There is an abundance of plastic packaging in our society today.
+Currently, about 9% of it can be recycled.
+This is due to limited markets for recycled plastic - not all manufacturers produce packaging from recycled plastic - and the complexities of sorting, processing, and recycling the various kinds of plastic.

 NPR published a project in 2019 that helps explain plastics recycling.